emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

-        The reference returned is subject to the normal constraints, such as might be imposed by a :term:`moving` collection, if appropriate.
+        The reference returned is subject to the normal constraints, such as might be imposed by a :term:`moving <moving garbage collector>` collection, if appropriate.
 For this reason, it is stored into the location pointed to by *ref_o* in order to enable the :term:`client program` to place it directly into scanned memory, without imposing the restriction that the C stack be a :term:`root`.

     .. note::